 The fundamental freedoms listed above are not entirely unlimited or absolute.
 The courts determine if an infringement of those freedoms is justifiable and reasonable given the circumstances.
 Section 1 of the Charter seeks to find this balance between the rights of individuals and the broader interests of society by ensuring that the rights in the Charter can be limited if necessary.

 For the government to be justified in limiting fundamental freedoms, they need to be able to prove that a law limiting that freedom is reasonable and justified.
 This requires passing a rigorous test:

-- The purpose of the law which limits a right and freedom must have a pressing and substantial objective, meaning that it must be specific, of significant importance, and consistent with principles of a free and democratic society.
+- The purpose of the law which limits a right and freedom must have a pressing and substantial objective, meaning that it must be specifically addressing something of significant importance.

 - There must be a rational connection between the limit on freedom and the objective that is being pursued.